 Garden of Life is known for its unique approach to vitamin and mineral supplements, and it shines in the multivitamin category.

-Its vitamin and mineral contents are bolstered by the inclusion of fruit and vegetable powders which have an untold number of nutrients that support the main “alphabet vitamins” and minerals.
+Its vitamin and mineral contents are bolstered by including fruit and vegetable powders with many nutrients that support the main “alphabet vitamins” and minerals.
 Independent lab testing ranks its purity and quality very high, which makes it a winning choice.

 Optimum Nutrition shows that they’ve done their homework with their women’s multivitamin.
 Instead of just amping up the vitamin B content and throwing in some extra calcium like second-rate women’s multivitamins, they put in some extra nutrients that are truly useful for women, like soy isoflavones.

 Scientific research shows that these are particularly useful at building and preserving bone mass in women, which is a critical component of health as you get older.
 Fans of herbal extracts will find a few choice ingredients as well, with dong quai extract and the potentially fat-burning Garcinia Cambogia.

 Now Foods provides standard doses of pretty much everything except B vitamins, which come in hefty-sized mega-doses.
 The presence of mineral ingredients as chelates, instead of inorganic salts, is an attractive feature; these are absorbed much better by your body.